 In my personal opinion, if you only have time to do one Philadelphia food tour thing make it Reading Terminal Market.
 It is a slice of Philadelphia history and very unique.

-If you like taking photos don’t miss my post on the 20 Most Instagrammable Places in Philadelphia.
+⇒ And if you like taking photos don’t miss my post on the 20 Most Instagrammable Places to Visit in Philadelphia.

-Is it worth taking a Food Tour Philadelphia?
+Is it worth taking a Food Tour in Philadelphia?

-The tours also offer terrific tastings.
-As you are in a group the food can be served in smaller sizes – thus allowing you to try more things!
 I also like trying what is unique and different about an area and a tour guide is best placed to provide this information.
-Most of the smalls and stores don’t have sample sizes so the options are to either spend quite a bit of money and try a few bites of several things and throw them out or just try one thing.
+Most of the market stalls and stores don’t have sample sizes so the options are to either spend quite a bit of money and try a few bites of several things and throw them out or just try one thing.

 What do I take with me on a Philly Food Tour?